oneapi-src/oneDNN/rfcs/20230418-constant-tensor-cache-capacity-control/README.md

 reaches the capacity, new tensors won't be cached.
 To query current capacity for a specific engine kind user must call the getter API.

-The default capacity is kept to be infinite on both CPU and GPU to keep the library default behavior backward compatible.
+The default capacity is kept to be zero on both CPU and GPU to keep the library default behavior same with before.

 In addition to programmable API there is an environment variable named `ONEDNN_GRAPH_CONSTANT_TENSOR_CACHE_CAPACITY` to control the capacity.
 It